Lennart05/toponym/README.md

 It should be clear that this tool merely helps one find frequent toponyms.
 Less frequent ones, ones with different spelling yet of the same origin or others which are of multiple origins but have the same form (e.g. “-au” in Germany) require in depth examination.
+The data may be non-exhaustive and could contain errors.

 ## Regular expression